DevExpress/devextreme-documentation/concepts/05 UI Components/Pagination/05 Getting Started with Pagination/15 Implement Remote Pagination/00 Implement Remote Pagination.md

     - Page is switched (page index changes)
 3. Display the fetched colored cards after loading.

-So this is what happens in this section.

 Begin by declaring functions to generate random pastel hex codes and add them to an array of length 100:

 ---